by Jonathan Benson, staff writer

 (NaturalNews) A new study found that plant based diets are a fundamental solution to our public health crisis, especially with some of the most serious and debilitating illnesses.
 The physicians at the Cleveland Clinic Wellness Institute found that the frequency and the cost of many illnesses, including obesity, cancer, diabetes, and heart disease, can be considerably reduced just by switching to a whole food, nutrient dense, plant-based diet that doesn't include meat or dairy.
 Sometimes, the diseases were reversed just with these diet changes too.

 Dr. Caldwell Esselstyn, who led the study, said: "We are potentially on the cusp of what could be a seismic revolution in health.
 This will never come about from another pill, another procedure, another operation, or construction of another cardiac cathedral.
-It will come about when we are able to show the public the lifestyle that will halt and eliminate 75% of these common, chronic killing diseases.
-The most essential component of this lifestyle is whole food plant-based nutrition."
+It will come about when we are able to show the public the lifestyle that will halt and eliminate 75% of these common, chronic killing diseases.» › › Read the full article by clicking here » › ›

 (NaturalNews) Eating out of pure habit is something many people experience without even realizing it.
 Someone may unknowingly get into the habit of mindless eating while watching TV and then wonder where the few extra pounds came from.
 After a certain pattern is repeated so many times, that pattern becomes fixed in the brain and must be interrupted or at least noticed in order for it to be broken.

 This idea was put to the test in a study using movie goers and popcorn eaters.
 In the first experiment, popcorn was handed out to participants entering a movie theater.
 The popcorn handed out was either freshly popped or stale, week-old popcorn.